zerasul/mdbook_en/4SGDK/sgdk.md

 1985 World cup [^32] is a game for Sega Mega Drive that allows us to relive the great soccer titles like the _World Cup Italia 90_.
 Where players from all over the world will face each other.

 This game allows you to play up to 2 players on the same machine, and also has a unique feature; it has integrated the Mega Wi-fi; it allows you to connect to the internet via Wi-fi; and to play online; without the need of a modem; only the cartridge itself.

+The same studio are currently working on a port of _Coloco_ for Sega Mega Drive.

 [^32]: 1985 World cup is published by Nape Games.
 All rights reserved.